asteriondb/dbTwig/examples/react/javaScript/reactExample/README.md

   3. Build the JavaScript React example application
   4. Runs SQL*Plus to install the example application's schema objects

-In order to install the React example application you will need to know your DBA username and password.
-You will have to choose a password for the react example application's database user.
-In addition, if the values differ from the defaults, you will need to know the usernames for your DbTwig & AsterionDB database users.
+In order to install the React example application you will need to gather the following usernames and passwords:

-Running the following Docker command will download and install the React example application.
+  1. DBA username and password
+  2. DbTwig schema username [dbtwig]
+  3. DbTwig example schema username [dbtwig_examples]
+  4. Choose a password for the DbTwig example schema
+  5. AsterionDB schema username [asteriondb_objvault]

 While connected to your compute node as the 'asterion' user, issue the following command to run the Docker installer for the React example application:

     docker container run --rm asteriondb/install reactExample | bash -s

 ## Accessing The React Example Application ##

-The React example application is designed to run in a stand-alone manner using it's own dedicated HTTP port address.
+The React example application is designed to run in a stand-alone manner using it's own dedicated HTTP port address and server.
 This allows us to isolate the application and keep it from impacting any other production or development systems.

-To run the React example application, you will change directories to the 'javaScript' subdirectory and run Node-JS's serve program.
 While connected to your compute node as the 'asterion' user, type in the following commands:

   * cd /home/asterion/asterion/oracle/dbTwig/examples/react/javaScript/reactExample
   * serve -s build